 Move along with your Subject

-Start moving with your subject & ensure that the speed at which you are moving your DSLR should match with the speed at which your subject is passing by your frame.
+With your DSLR camera in your hand, stand with your legs apart and move your upper body along with your moving subject.
+Ensure that the speed at which you are moving your DSLR should match with the speed at which your subject is passing by your frame.

 Wait for the right moment to capture the perfect shot – Click the photograph only when your subject is parallel to your camera.